mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## March 2023 {#march-2023}

 * A new section has been created in the Decision management guide on how to collect offer decisioning feedback in Adobe Experience Platform, including which offers are displayed and how users interact with them.
 [Read more](../offers/data-collection/data-collection.md)

 ## February 2023 {#feb-2023}

 * A note has been added in the API-triggered campaigns documentation to specify that contextual attributes passed into the request cannot exceed 50kb.
 [Read more](../campaigns/api-triggered-campaigns.md#contextual)

-* Added information on how opt-out information is stored in the **Consent Service Dataset** after recipients are unsubscribed through a landing page.
+* Information was added on how opt-out information is stored in the **Consent Service Dataset** after recipients are unsubscribed through a landing page.
 [Read more](../landing-pages/lp-use-cases.md#configure-opt-out)

 ## January 2023 {#jan-2023}